-From shell cover vases and vintage ash trays to formerly loved t-shirts and lime green flip-flops, no two days will be the same at Church of the Isles Thrift Store located about two blocks from Tommy’s.
-Friendly volunteers manage the ever changing assortment of recycled items and offer insider tips with a little coaching.
-Open each Tuesday and Saturday from 10 AM – 2 PM.
-200 Church of the Isles Thrift Store 24th Avenue, Indian Rocks Beach, FL 33785.
-(727)595-1038.
-Where did we eat?
+From shell cover vases and vintage ash trays to formerly loved t-shirts and lime green flip-flops, no two days will be the same at Church of the Isles Thrift Store.
+Friendly volunteers manage the ever changing assortment of recycled items and offer insider tips to about the area to anyone who asks.
+(Church of the Isles Thrift Store 24th Avenue, Indian Rocks Beach, FL 33785.
+(727)595-1038).
+Kayak the shoreline.

-During our stay we used Johnny for kayaks.
-Beach launching is easy and the chance of spotting dolphins is excellent.
+When we getaway to Indian rocks we often rent kayaks Johnny.
+Beach launching is easy and the chance of spotting dolphins is always excellent.
 Most mornings the same school of dolphins swims about 100 yards off of the beach along the buoys line.
-The mornings when we were out kayaking they were often within arm’s length.
-One morning while I was out I spotted a huge loggerhead turtle also within touching distance.
+Often we join them as they bounce amid the waves.
+One morning in May I glided past a huge loggerhead turtle almost within touching distance.
 Go on a turtle watch.

 If you have the skills and desire to navigate the area on your own then the guys at IRB Boat Rentals will make it happen.
-Rent a 21 foot Cobia or maybe try a 25 foot Tri-toon.
-Holiday Inn Harbourside 401 2nd Street Slip 10, Indian Rocks Beach, FL 33785.
+Rent a 21-foot Cobia or maybe try a 25-foot Tri-toon and navigate the lagoons and ply the waves.
+(Holiday Inn Harbourside 401 2nd Street Slip 10, Indian Rocks Beach, FL 33785.
 (727) 517-1122 or www.irbboatrentals.com